 Figure 2.5.
 Average relative biomass of the main prey groups for juvenile pink (top) and chum salmon (bottom), the sites are listed in the same order on the x-axis as they appear on the map.
-‘Other’ prey group includes , barnacles, bivalves, cladocerans, pteropods, and more.
+‘Other’ prey group includes cyclopoids, barnacles, bivalves, cladocerans, pteropods, and more.